 Buildit Challenge is a 501c-3 charitable organization.
-Our mission is to build communities of hands-on learners engaged with and in STEAM fields so they can fix, make, build, and change the world.
+Our mission is to build communities of hands-on learners who are discovering ways to apply to fix, make, build, and change the world.

 Buildit Challenge began in 2016 as an extracurricular construction & engineering science fair at the Wayne-Local School District.
 The challenge is for students to build an original game, gadget, or work of art from everyday materials like cardboard and recyclables.
 They bring it to an event where they share the project and their ideas with classmates.
 Volunteers from our community of engineers, architects, and builders review projects with students and encourage our next generation of innovators and problem solvers.